top of page

 The Results

-• Day 1: Severe erythema, scaling, and excoriations
+• Day 1: Severe redness, scaling, and excoriations

 Are Alternative Topicals Right For You?